wgf5544/learngit/readmeme.txt

 11111
-Git is a distributed version control system.
+Git is a distributed2222 version control system.
 Git is free software.